Evening Meditation for Sleep: A 10-Minute Bedtime Routine That Actually Helps

 Another comprehensive meta-analysis published in Annals of Behavioral Medicine reviewed 18 randomized trials with 1,654 participants.
 The findings confirmed that mindfulness meditation interventions produced "moderate strength of evidence" for significantly improved sleep quality compared to nonspecific active controls.
 At follow-up assessments conducted 5–12 months after the intervention, the benefits not only persisted but actually increased (effect size 0.54).

-Why Meditation Works for Sleep
+Why Evening Meditation Works for Sleep

 The mechanisms are well-understood and grounded in neuroscience.
 Sleep problems often stem from a combination of: